SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-24-today-i-got-shot-again.md

 later, the injection happened.
 This time it was an older guy, a sort of gruff no-nonsense fellow like a drill sergeant.
 Friendly enough, though.
 And he got the job done.

-The most oddbal thing was that somebody next to me fainted, apparently due to a fear of needles.
-Still, that person seemed to get very attentive care from the EMTs who were standing by.
+The most oddball thing was that somebody next to me fainted, apparently due to a fear of needles.
+Still, that person seemed to get very attentive care from the EMTs who were standing by, so that was actually kind of good to see.

 Then a boring 15 minutes in the waiting area, to demonstrate that I was not in anaphylactic shock, and I was done.
 The best part: I didn't have to go back to the